SamuelPloskonka/au-code-repro/README.md

 Repository structure:
 ```
-/data         Some semi-random data
+/data/         Some semi-random data
-/images       Image files used in this readme.md file.
+/images/       Image files used in this readme.md file.
-/plots        Plot output from the R scripts in /scripts.
+/plots/        Plot output from the R scripts in /scripts.
-/scripts      Example R scripts.
+/scripts/      Example R scripts.
-readme.md     This file.
+/readme.md     This file.
-.gitignore    File telling git to ignore certain files (such as RStudio project files).
+/.gitignore    File telling git to ignore certain files (such as RStudio project files).
 ```

 ## License